Homeowner assistanceKeep Your Home

 Mortgage Default Counseling

-Helps homeowners determine what options may be available to remedy default and avoid foreclosure.
+We help homeowners determine what options may be available to remedy default and avoid foreclosure.
 Our counselors work with homeowners and their mortgage companies to determine an affordable solution in order to resolve delinquency or default.
-They explore alternatives not offered by your mortgage company and provide information and referral to other resources.
+They explore alternatives not offered by your mortgage company and provide information and referrals to other resources.

 Foreclosure Prevention Loan Program

 Applicants must have exhausted all other forms of assistance for retaining their home, including but not limited to refinance and loan modification.

 Property must be occupied by the owner, and the home must be their primary residence.
 Qualified applicants.
 SNAP must hold a first lien position.
 Loan amount must be at least $3,000.
 Loan requires equity in the property; loan amount shall not exceed 80% of property value.
 Credit history review is required.
 Applicants must have the ability to repay the loan.